Subscribe to updates

 Annual Review of the Anti-Bribery Policy

-Mr David Dobbs presented the annual review of the Anti-Bribery Policy, noting it was a cosmetic update to reflect current officer contact details and ensure its suitability for circulation.
-He stated that the Bribery Act 2010 is a strict liability offence, and maintaining adequate procedures
+Mr David Dobbs presented the annual review of the Anti-Bribery Policy, noting that it was a cosmetic update to reflect current officer contact details.
+He confirmed that training on anti-bribery and fraud was part of the mandatory corporate induction and that scenarios were regularly updated.

-The Audit Committee resolved to note and approve the Council's updated Anti-Bribery policy Appendix 1 for Annual Review of the Anti-Bribery Policy.
+The Audit Committee resolved to note and approve the Council's updated Anti-Bribery Policy.

 Audit Committee Work Plan

-Members of the Audit Committee noted the current work plan.
-The Chair informed the committee that a new work plan for 2024-25 would be presented at the start of the new municipal year.
+Members noted the Audit Committee Work Plan.
+The Chair, Councillor Harun Miah, informed members that a new work plan for the 2024-25 municipal year would be prepared.

 Attendees